shach25/git-project/README.md

 ## Project Structure
 - main: Branch for production.
 - dev: Development branch.
-- feature-* : Feature branch for new updates.
+- feature-login : Feature branch for new updates.

 ## Git Commands Used
 git init